 RK: Where does the public speaking journey take you?

 CO: I really hate to say this but I orchestrated a strike for a bus we had been paying for but had not yet arrived.
 I was privileged with a friend Dan Barungi to own mobile phones which we used to coordinate the strike.
 We coordinated the strike and I got expelled.
-The head teacher then George Semivule was so disappointed.
+The head teacher George Semivule was so disappointed.

-My father, on our way out of the school, he says, I know you are going through a lot but I know something will come through for you.
+My father, on our way out of the school, says, I know you are going through a lot but I know something will come through for you.
 This was a week before mocks.
 I just sat home and started fishing.

-One day, I went to my mother sad, and told her I wanted to commit suicide.
+One day, I went to my mother and told her I wanted to commit suicide.
 She just told me to get my father’s gun and shoot myself.

 I was able to be admitted to sit for exams but I was lost.
-I refused to join university when results were out.
+I refused to join the university when the results were out.
 I was just uninterested.
 Three years later, I joined Makerere University to study political science but I quit after a semester.
 I just wanted to find something that could make my father happy.

 RK: What about you, what did you want for yourself?

 CO: I did not bother with what made me happy at the moment.
 I decided to become a journalist.
-At that time, I had owned a recorder that I used to walk with.
+At that time, I owned a recorder that I used to walk with.
 Whenever I would see kavuyoo, I would stop and record it.
-Then I would run to Monitor FM, I really wanted to work with that radio station.
+Then I would run to Monitor FM, I wanted to work with that radio station.
 There was a lady called Racheal Mugarura who was in charge of the news, I would take my recordings to her but she always bounced me.

 This one Saturday, there was a procession from City Square to Uganda House led by the late Aggrey Awori.
 Then out of the blue, there were gunshots and chaos in the middle of the city.
 That year, a journalism student called Jimmy Higenyi gets killed.
-I run to Nkrumah Road to get access to Monitor FM at Crown House.
+I ran to Nkrumah Road to get access to Monitor FM at Crown House.
 I found Racheal and asked her to listen to it and she liked it.
 She transcribed the story and read it as breaking news.

 Then Timothy Kalyegira comes in to change the radio station into a music station.
 I decided to change course.
 I decided to take on the challenge.
-He appoints me as a DJ for Friday and Saturday nights.
+He appointed me as a DJ for Friday and Saturday nights.
 My studio name was Black Daddy Sugar Love aka the coolest Lango South of Karuma the gal dem sugar.

 Those were the times when it was CDs or mini disks but it was an interesting time.
 It was a very good opportunity to grow my public speaking skills.
 Around the same time, a friend of mine Frank Nyakairu was having a hard time with the government but he was a big political reporter.
-He allowed me to cover some of his stories from Kisangani Congo which opened up my eyes around politics.
+He allowed me to cover some of his stories from Kisangani Congo which opened up my eyes to politics.
 But at the same time, I got bored of the trade.

 I knew Hillary Bamulinde and he relay inspired me a lot.
-He would go to UK and come back with all these cool things.
+He would go to the UK and come back with all these cool things.
 I went to my father and told him of my plans but he was not buying any of that.
 I had to get guys on Nasser Road to help me secure the needed documents.

 Rukwengye Benjamin (RB): Tony, why do you think public speaking is important for people who want to get into public space?
 2) What is the starting point for someone who wants to start on their public speaking?